Random Policy Evaluation Uncovers Policies of Generative Flow Networks: Background

 \subsection{Reinforcement Learning (RL)}

 A Markov decision process (MDP) is defined as a $5$-tuple $(\mathcal{S}, \mathcal{A}, P, r, \gamma)$, where $\mathcal{S}$ represents the set of states, $\mathcal{A}$ represents the set of actions, $P: \mathcal{S} \times \mathcal{A} \to \mathcal{S}$ denotes the transition dynamics, $r$ is the reward function, and $\gamma$ is the discount factor.
 In an MDP, the RL agent interacts with the environment by following a policy $\pi$, which maps states to actions.
 The value function in a state $s$ for a policy $\pi$ is defined as the expected discounted cumulative reward the agent receives starting from the state $s$ , i.e., $V^{\pi}(s) = \mathbb{E}_{\pi} [\sum_{t=0}^{\infty} \gamma^t r(s_t, a_t) | s_0=s]$.
 The goal of RL is to find an optimal policy that maximizes the value function at all states.
-We consider the RL setting consistent with GFlowNets (as in~\citet{tiapkin2024generative}), with deterministic transitions and the discount factor to be $1$.
-It is worth noting that GFlowNets can also be extended to stochastic tasks~\citep{pan2023stochastic,zhang2023distributional}.
+We consider the RL setting consistent with GFlowNets (as in~\citet{tiapkin2024generative}), with deterministic transitions and the discount factor to be $1$, and without intermediate rewards as in \citet{bengio2013better}.
+It is worth noting that GFlowNets can also be extended to stochastic tasks~\citep{pan2023stochastic,zhang2023distributional}, albeit we focus on the more standard deterministic setting in this work.
 In GFlowNets, the reward is obtained at the terminal state, while the reward typically occurs at transitions in RL.
 To bridge this gap, we define the value of terminal states $V(x)$ as $R(x)$.

 Policy evaluation~\citep{sutton1998reinforcement} in the dynamic programming literature considers how to compute the value function for an arbitrary policy $\pi$, which is also referred to as the prediction problem.
-The iterative policy evaluation algorithm is summarized in Algorithm~\ref{alg:pe}.
+The iterative policy evaluation algorithm is summarized in Algorithm~\ref{alg:pe}. \textbf{Maximum entropy RL.} Maximum entropy RL~\citep{neu2017unified,haarnoja2017reinforcement,geist2019theory} considers an entropy-regularized objective augmented by the Shannon entropy, i.e.,